Teodoro Obiang Nguema Mbasogo: Controversy

-In July 2003, state-operated radio declared Obiang "the country's god" with "all power over men and things."
+In July 2003, state-operated radio declared Obiang "the country's God" with "all power over men and things."
 It added that the president was "in permanent contact with the Almighty" and "can decide to kill without anyone calling him to account and without going to hell."
 He personally made similar comments in 1993.
-Macías had also proclaimed himself a god.
+His uncle and predecessor Macías had also proclaimed himself a god.
+Despite these comments however, Obiang still claims that he is a devout Catholic and was invited to the Vatican by Pope John Paul II and again by Pope Benedict XVI.

 Obiang has encouraged his cult of personality by ensuring that public speeches end in well-wishing for himself rather than for the nation as a whole.
 Many important buildings have a presidential lodge, many towns and cities have streets commemorating Obiang's coup against Macías, and many people wear clothes with his face printed on them.

 Like his predecessor and other African strongmen such as Idi Amin and Mobutu Sese Seko, Obiang has assigned himself several creative titles.
 Among them are "gentleman of the great island of Bioko, Annobón and Río Muni."
 He also refers to himself as El Jefe (the boss).

 In 2008, American journalist Peter Maass called Obiang Africa's worst dictator, worse than Robert Mugabe of Zimbabwe.
 While he was researching a book on the country's oil boom in 2004, Maass recalled that no one approached him on the streets.
 He believed that the only time he had encountered a more docile populace was in North Korea.

 In an October 2012 interview on CNN, Christiane Amanpour asked Obiang whether he would step down at the end of his current term (2009–2016) since he had been reelected at least four times in his reign of over thirty years.
 In his response, Obiang categorically refused to step down despite term limits in the 2011 constitution.

 Abuses

 Abuses under Obiang have included "unlawful killings by security forces; government-sanctioned kidnappings; systematic torture of prisoners and detainees by security forces; life-threatening conditions in prisons and detention facilities; impunity; arbitrary arrest, detention, and incommunicado detention."

-The few private media outlets in the country are largely owned by persons close to Obiang.
+The few private media outlets in the country are largely owned by people close to Obiang.
 Freedoms of association and of assembly are severely curtailed, and the government imposes restrictive conditions on the registration and operation of nongovernmental organizations.
 The few local activists who work on human rights-related issues often face intimidation, harassment, and reprisals.

 Wealth

-Forbes magazine has said that Obiang, with a net worth of US$600 million, is one of the world's wealthiest heads of state.
+Forbes has said that Obiang, with a net worth of US$600 million, is one of the world's wealthiest heads of state.